Washington Bridge (Harlem River): Crosstown connector

-Later modifications
+Mid-20th century to present

 The Harlem River Washington Bridge continued to be a bottleneck for crosstown traffic.
 In 1955, city planner Robert Moses conducted the Joint Study of Arterial Facilities, which recommended additional highways to relieve traffic across New York City, including a bridge parallel to the Washington Bridge.
 Accordingly, the Alexander Hamilton Bridge and Trans-Manhattan Expressway were respectively planned as bypasses for the Washington Bridge and the 178th–179th Street Tunnels.
 These projects would connect the Bronx and New Jersey directly via the Interstate Highway System, accommodating increased traffic in construction with the addition of a lower level to the George Washington Bridge.
 The expressway and bridge's lower deck opened in 1962.
 The completion of the Alexander Hamilton Bridge in April 1963 resulted in traffic decreases on the Washington Bridge.
 U.S. 1 was rerouted to the Alexander Hamilton Bridge.

 Mayor John Lindsay proposed enacting tolls along the University Heights Bridge, as well as all other free bridges across the East and Harlem rivers, in 1971.
 The proposal failed in 1977 after the United States Congress moved to ban tolls on these bridges.
 The Washington Bridge was designated a New York City landmark on September 14, 1982, and was added to the National Register of Historic Places on September 22, 1983.
 Throughout that decade, the bridge deteriorated.
 By 1988, the New York City Department of Transportation (NYCDOT) estimated that it would cost $25 million to fix the Washington Bridge.
 At the time, the deck contained several holes and four of six lanes were closed.
 The centennial of the bridge's opening was celebrated on April 29, 1989.
 The Washington Bridge underwent a $33 million reconstruction starting that October, which included replacing the deck, steel, sidewalk, and railings.
 During the work, some lanes were kept open for traffic.
 The work was completed in 1993.

 Further bridge rehabilitation was undertaken in early 2022.
 That November, the NYCDOT proposed converting the outermost lane on the Bronx-bound roadway into a bus lane, and it proposed converting the outermost Manhattan-bound lane into a two-way bike lane that was physically separated from vehicular traffic.
-These would connect to existing bike and bus lanes on either side of the bridge.
+The bike lane was not open in May 2024 when a cyclist was killed while crossing the bridge.
+The new lanes were completed in September 2024, connecting to existing bike and bus lanes on either side of the bridge.